-The Recipient is required to provide any information, documents, site access, or other assistance requested by EERE, DOE or Federal auditing agencies (e.g., DOE Inspector General, Government Accountability Office) for the purpose of audits and investigations.
-Such assistance may include, but is not limited to, reasonable access to the Recipient's records relating to this Award.
+The recipient must provide any information, documents, site access, or other assistance requested by DOE or federal auditing agencies (e.g., DOE Inspector General, Government Accountability Office) for the purpose of audits and investigations.
+Such assistance may include, but is not limited to, reasonable access to the recipient's records relating to this award.

-Consistent with 2 CFR part 200 as amended by 2 CFR part 910, DOE may audit the Recipient's financial records or administrative records relating to this Award at any time.
+Consistent with 2 CFR part 200 as adopted and supplemented by 2 CFR part 910, DOE may audit or review the recipient's financial records or administrative records relating to this award at any time.
+Audits or reviews may be performed to determine if the recipient has an adequate financial management system to estimate, bill, and record federal government expenditures in accordance with the criteria in 2 CFR 200.302, Generally Accepted Accounting Principles (GAAP), Generally Accepted Government Accounting Standards (GAGAS), and Standard Form 1408.
 Government-initiated audits are generally paid for by DOE.

-DOE may conduct a final audit at the end of the project period (or the termination of the Award, if applicable).
-Upon completion of the audit, the Recipient is required to refund to DOE any payments for costs that were determined to be unallowable.
+DOE may conduct a final audit at the end of the period of performance (or the termination of the award, if applicable).
+Upon completion of the audit, the recipient is required to refund to DOE any payments for costs that were determined to be unallowable.
 If the audit has not been performed or completed prior to the closeout of the award, DOE retains the right to recover an appropriate amount after fully considering the recommendations on disallowed costs resulting from the final audit.

-DOE will provide reasonable advance notice of audits and will minimize interference
+DOE will provide reasonable advance notice of audits and will minimize interference with ongoing work, to the maximum extent practicable.